 The maximum recommended distance from your house or structures for these treatments (clearing, sweeping, trimming, etc.) is only 100 feet.
 Beyond 100 feet, treatments add little safety.
 (In fact, a neighbor's burning house is much more likely to ignite your house than a burning forest because its dried wood and other materials burn much hotter.)

 Most houses in a wildfire are ignited by firebrands (burning embers) from burning trees, shrubs, grasses, and other houses and structures.
 If these firebrands have nothing to ignite close to your house — no dry leaves, brush, pine needles, firewood, etc. — your house won't ignite, and can survive even a nearby forest fire.
 (SEE PHOTO top, left.)

 Put another way, if you keep your roof, gutters, and yard clear of fine, dry, combustible materials, and prevent firebrands from entering attic vents, a wildfire or even another house on fire just 100 feet away is unlikely to ignite your house.

 Of course other factors play a role, including wind, topography, water, and your home's material construction — especially its roofing material where firebrands land.
 Many of the houses that ignited in the 1991 Oakland Hills fire had combustible roofs that were littered with easily ignited debris.

 THE VIDEOS AT LEFT CONTAIN VALUABLE INFORMATION.

 Knowing the causes of wildland and WUI (Wildland-Urban Interface) fires is essential to taking effective preventive measure.
 Conversely, taking actions that don't make your house ignition-resistant — like cutting down plants and trees beyond 100 feet from your house — do not offer additional wildfire protection.

-Once you've prepared your house and property with Defensible Space, there is an additional preparation we make, as a community, to protect against wildfire...
+Once you've prepared your house and property with Defensible Space, there is an additional wildfire preparation we can make as a community: the Community Protection Zone...